UMAprotocol/UMIPs/UMIPs/umip-29.md

 Dispute timestamp rounding: down

 ## Rationale
-Apart from the weekend, there is little to no difference in prices on liquid major Forex pairs like EURUSD, so any price feed could be used; however, for convenience, we recommend using the one of TraderMade.
+Apart from the weekend, there is little to no difference in prices on liquid major Forex pairs like EUR/USD, so any price feed could be used; however, for convenience, we recommend using the one of TraderMade.

 ## Implementation
-The value of this identifier for a given timestamp should be determined by querying for the price of EURUSD, GBPUSD and CHFUSD from TraderMade.com for that timestamp.
+The value of this identifier for a given timestamp should be determined by querying for the price of EUR/USD, GBP/USD, CHF/USD and XAU/USD from TraderMade.com for that timestamp.
 More specifically, users can query “https://marketdata.tradermade.com/api/v1/minute_historical?currency=EURUSD&date_time=2020-11-11-13:01&api_key=apikey” and use the close price as reference.

 Tradermade’s price feed is an aggregated feed from multiple Tier One and Two Banks, Market-Makers and Data Providers.
 They are popular with Quantitative Traders, Fintech companies and Institutional customers who require a high quality and trusted feed.